 - The willingness of each parent to encourage the child to build a relationship with the other parent.

 If the court awards joint custody, parenting time may not be split 50/50 between the two parents.
-Dividing parenting time 60/40 or 70/30 is more common, based upon each parent's work schedule.
+Dividing parenting time 60/40 or 70/30 is more common, based on each parent's work schedule.

 How and When a Custody Order Can Be Modified